 Educational & Outreach Activities

-In 2017 EarthDance educated 24 farmers/ranchers through Farm & Garden Apprenticeship Program.
+In 2017, EarthDance educated 24 farmers/ranchers through Farm & Garden Apprenticeship Program.
 Apprentices learned relevant aspects of IPM including growing with natives, propagation, permaculture berms, companion planting, and about the native planting project.
-Several apprentices also participated as volunteers in addition to the Apprenticeship Program during the native planting volunteer days.
+Several apprentices in addition to the Apprenticeship Program during the native planting volunteer days.

-EarthDance hosted 26 free public tours on Saturdays from May 2017 through November 2017.
-484 tour guests learned about EarthDance, our permaculture berms, and the native plantings.
+EarthDance hosted 26 free public tours on Saturdays from May 2017 through November 2017, comprised of 484 tour guests who learned about EarthDance, our permaculture berms, and the native plantings.

 Social Media Posting:

-This video, viewed by 1 thousand people, was posted on EarthDance’s FaceBook page to notify the public of our volunteer native planting day.
-Then Volunteer Coordinator Nick Speed and Assistant Farm Manager Kaitie Adams demonstrate how to plant Canada anemone and purple prairie clover in the permaculture berms.
-“Join us on the farm tomorrow as we continue our Natives & Wildflowers project!
-9am-noon.
-To sign up, contact our Volunteer Coordinator at email@example.com.”
+This video was posted on EarthDance’s Facebook page to notify the public of our volunteer native planting day.
+Volunteer Coordinator Nick Speed and Assistant Farm Manager Kaitie Adams demonstrate how to plant Canada anemone and purple prairie clover in the permaculture berms.

 How Can Native Flowers Save Your Veggies?– Rachel Levi

-This article was published by Rachel Levi on August 8, 2017.
+This article was published on August 8, 2017.
 Rachel mentions a common question asked by EarthDance guests, “How does an organic farm deal with pests?”
-Rachel discusses how healthy soil leads and healthy plants, combined with Integrated Pest Management and permaculture techniques helps organic farms flourish.
+Within this article, Rachel discusses how organic practices, integrated pest management, and permaculture techniques help organic farms flourish.